+257 5.1.
 Comparison with literature

-To the best of our knowledge, we have identified for the first time six stoichiometric complexions of the 60.8°//[001](011) GB in forsterite, with formation energies ranging from 0.66 to 1.25 J/m2.
-For the same GB, Adjaoud et al. (2012) reported energy of 1.30 J/m2 and an excess volume of 0.35 Å using an interatomic potential.
-First-principles calculations (Ghosh and Karki 2014) reported energy of 1.15 J/m2 and an excess volume of 0.37 Å. We find that our own values are in good agreement with both previous studies.
-Both stoichiometric and non-stoichiometric GBs that we modeled exhibit structural widths of ~10 Å, a value commonly observed by transmission electron microscopy for GBs in olivine as reviewed by Marquardt and Faul (2018).
+To the best of our knowledge, we have identified for the first time six stoichiometric complexions of the 258 $60^{\circ}/[001](011)$ GB in forsterite, with formation energies ranging from 0.66 to 1.25 J.m-2.
+For the same GB, 259 Adjaoud et al. (2012) reported an energy of $1.30 \text{ J}.\text{m}^{-2}$ and an excess volume of 0.35 Å using an interatomic 260 potential.
+First-principles calculations (Ghosh and Karki, 2014) reported an energy of 1.15 J.m^{-2} and an 261 excess volume of 0.37Å.
+We find that our own values are in good agreement with both numerical studies.
+262 Both stoichiometric and non-stoichiometric GBs that we modeled exhibit structural widths of approximately 263 10 Å, a value commonly observed by transmission electron microscopy for GBs in olivine as reviewed by 264 Marquardt and Faul (2018).
+265

-Experimental determination of GB energies is scarcer.
+Experimental determination of GB energies are more scarce.
 Duyster and Stöckhert (2001) measured GB energies from dihedral angles in an equilibrated coarse-grained natural peridotite.
-Their values span between 1.12 and 1.47 J/m2, which is in good agreement with our results.
-The values reported by Cooper and Kohlstedt (1982) are significantly lower, 0.9 ± 0.35 J/m2, probably due to the presence of melt at the interfaces in the olivine-basalt system considered.
+Their values span between 1.12 and 1.47 J.m-2 which is in good agreement with our results.
+The values reported by Cooper and Kohlstedt (1982) are significantly lower, 0.9 ± 0.35 J.m-2, probably due to the presence of melt at the interfaces in the olivine-basalt system considered.

-The linking of tetrahedral units and the free O ions at forsterite GBs, as observed in this work, has never been noticed by prior studies.
-The finding of Mantisi et al. (2017) that GBs are almost structureless above 3 Å cannot be confirmed here.
-Although differing in their structures, the complexions presented here exhibit a short-range order that can be seen in Figures 4 and 7.
-Some structural characteristics highlighted by Ghosh and Karki (2014) are seen in our simulations, such as the conservation of Si ions in a tetrahedral environment and modification of Si-O bond lengths.
-A continuous treatment of this particular GB by Sun et al. (2016) shows that the O and Si sub-lattices accommodate the main part of the crystal disorientation, which is in good agreement with the structure of the complexions presented here.
+The linking of tetrahedral units and the free O ions at forsterite GBs, as observed in this work, has never been 271 noticed by prior studies.
+The finding of Mantisi et al. (2017) that the GBs are almost structureless above 272 3 Å cannot be confirmed here.
+Even differing in their structures, the complexions presented here exhibit 273 a short range order which can be apprehended looking at figures 4 and 7.
+Some structural characteristics 274 highlighted by Ghosh and Karki (2014) are retrieved here such as the conservation of Si ions in a tetrahedral 275 environment and modification of Si-O bond lengths.
+A continuous treatment of this particular GB by Sun 276 et al. (2016), shows that the O and Si sub-lattices accommodate the main part of the crystal disorientation, 277 which is in good agreement with the structure of the complexions presented here.
+278

-The combination of first principles and MD calculations has

-permitted us to improve our confidence in the interatomic potential of Pedone et al. (2006) to the study of GBs in forsterite.
-All stable complexions found with the potential have been confirmed by ab initio calculations with good agreement concerning the GB atomic structures, energies, and excess volumes.
-Charge analysis has shown that the use of fixed partial charges (the so-called rigid ion potential) is justified.
+The combination of first principles and MD calculations has permitted to improve the confidence on the interatomic potential of Pedone et al. (2006) to the study of GBs in forsterite.
+All stable complexions found with the potential have been confirmed by ab initio calculations with good agreement concerning the GB atomic structures, energies and excess volumes.
+Charge analysis have shown that the use of fixed partial charges (so-called rigid ion potential) is justified.
 The small deviations from the reference charge also justify the use of the interatomic potential.

+285 5.2.
 Effect of stoichiometry

-The low-energy basins in the energy landscapes are separated by high-energy barriers.
-It implies that GBs cannot change complexion conservatively (e.g., $E1 \rightarrow E2$) as it would require too much energy.
-Adsorption of vacancies at the GB may provide a more favorable path toward a change in GB complexion.
-We have shown that it is more favorable for MgO vacancy pairs to be within the GB than in the bulk phase.
-This finding is in good agreement with the expected vacancy sink behavior of GBs (Uberuaga et al. 2015).
+The low energy basins in the energy landscapes are separated by high energy barriers.
+It implies that GBs cannot change complexion conservatively (e.g. $E1 \rightarrow E2$) as it would require too much energy.
+Adsorption of vacancies at the GB may provide a more favourable path towards a change in GB complexion.
+We have shown that it is more favorable for the vacancy to be within the GB than in the bulk phase.
+This finding is in good agreement with the expected vacancy sinks behavior of GBs (Uberuaga et al., 2015).

 As explained above, the intrinsic GB energy cannot be defined unambiguously when it is non-stoichiometric.

-One must account for the chemical potential of the removed ions:
+292 One must account for the chemical potential μ{MgO} of the removed ions: